ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 The terrestrial water cycle is a highly interconnected system where the movement of water is affected by physical and human processes.
 Thus, environmental models may become inaccurate if they do not provide a complete picture of the water cycle, missing out on unexpected opportunities and omitting impacts that arise from complex interactions.

 [WSIMOD](https://imperialcollegelondon.github.io/wsi/) is a modelling framework written in Python to integrate these different processes.
-It provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between each other, and self-contained representations of the key parts of the water cycle (rivers, reservoirs, urban and rural hydrological catchments, treatment plants, and pipe networks).
+It provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between one other, as well as self-contained representations of the key parts of the water cycle (rivers, reservoirs, urban and rural hydrological catchments, treatment plants, and pipe networks).

 The main work done for Hacktoberfest was related to [refactoring some bits of code](https://github.com/ImperialCollegeLondon/wsi/pull/106) to improve its modularity.

 ### SWMManywhere – Barnaby Dobson​

-[SWMManywhere](https://imperialcollegelondon.github.io/SWMManywhere/) is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street network, DEM, and building footprints, across the globe.
+[SWMManywhere](https://imperialcollegelondon.github.io/SWMManywhere/) is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street networks, DEMs, and building footprints, across the globe.
 It also provides tools for generating SWMM input files and performing simulations for the synthesised UDMs.

 Also only one issue was tackled during the event by our colleague Tom Bland, [setting up Codecov in the repo](https://github.com/ImperialCollegeLondon/SWMManywhere/pull/304), but it brought up a lot of trouble due to a bug in Codecov, apparently.
 The lessons learnt have been used for other projects, so it was time well spent!